Amin-MAG/My-Notes/Linux/LPIC-1.md

 Systemd has a mechanism that can mount a disk in the boot time.
 These units have `.mount` name.

+# 104 - 5

+## Manage file permissions and ownership

+File access in this format is

+$$
+Owner-Group-Others
+$$

+Each one of the items consists of 3 bits which is

+$$
+Read-Write-Execute
+$$

+For example, 755 means

+- Read, Write, and Execute for the owner.
+- Read and Execute for group and others.

+> See more about [chmod](Linux%20Commands.md##chmod), [umask](Linux%20Commands.md##umask), [chown](Linux%20Commands.md##chown), and [chgrp](Linux%20Commands.md##chgrp) on the Linux commands page.

+###  SUID

+In some cases, like `passwd` we have `s` permission.
+This means that when the file is executed the access mode in executing that file is equal to the owner.
+For example, when you execute passwd, it has the access mode of root.

+### umask

+the `umask` is responsible for setting permission for new files.
+The mechanism is that 666 minus `umask` number will be the default permission.
 # Resources

 - [Linux1st](https://linux1st.com/)